axibase/atsd-use-cases/research/chicago-crime-stats/README.md

 ![Figure 10](./images/Figure10.png)

-If you require assistance in installing this software or have any questions, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to be of assistance!
+If you require assistance in installing this software or have any questions, feel free to [contact us](https://axibase.com/feedback/) and we would be happy to be of assistance!

 ## Sources